Tehran Stock Exchange: Performance

 2000–2004: The performance of the TSE has had no correlation with major exchanges or emerging stock markets over the past few years and not even with the oil price.
 While the overall indices of the world's five major exchanges – New York City, London, Paris, Frankfurt and Tokyo plunged by 40 to 70% between March 2001 and April 2003, the TSE index (Tepix) bucked the trend by going up nearly 80%.

 2005–2006: In December, 2005, 419 companies with a market capitalization of IRR 32,741.7 million were listed in TSE.
 The TSE has had an exceptional performance over the past 5 years.
 In general, the stock market in 2005/06 shed value as it is manifested by the decline of its major stock price indices.
 The TSE price index (TSPIX) at the end of 2005/06, declined by 21.9%, while the Financial Sector Index, and the Industrial Index, declined by, 38.8%, 19.4% respectively, and the Dividend Index gained 11.8%, mostly due to a reported US$100 billion capital flight from the country because of the international dispute surrounding the Iranian nuclear programme.

 2007: The market bottomed in June 2007 mainly because of the renewed privatization drive in the Iranian economy.

-2008: The TSE was not directly affected by the international financial turmoil in 2008, but following the global reduction in prices of copper and steel, the bourse index dropped by 12.5 percent, as most of the companies listed on the exchange are producers of such commodities.
+2008: The TSE was not directly affected by the 2008 financial crisis, but following the global reduction in prices of copper and steel, the bourse index dropped by 12.5 percent, as most of the companies listed on the exchange are producers of such commodities.
 TSE experienced an 11% growth at the end of 2008 and ranked second in the world in terms of increase in the volume of trade after Luxembourg's Bourse.

 2009: The TSE sank about 40% in value between August 2008 and March 2009, influenced by falling oil prices and declining markets in other parts of the world.
 As of August 1, 2009 it has recovered by more than 10%.
 During Iranian year 2009/10, the value of capital market was around $20 billion.
 Some 3 million trade exchanges were made, pushing up the index to 12,500 units from the previous 8,000 units.